redbrogdon/github_reporter/IMPLEMENTATION.md

 - [x] 4.
 Update `USAGE.md` to document the new `--exclude-author` option.
 - [x] 5.
 Update `DESIGN.md` to reflect the new filtering functionality.

+## Phase 12: Report Formatting Enhancements

+- [x] 1.
+Make the pull request ID in the Markdown report a clickable link to the pull request on GitHub.
+- [x] 2.
+Format the `Merged At` time in the report to Pacific Time, 12-hour clock, with only hours and minutes listed.
+- [x] 3.
+Update `USAGE.md` to reflect these formatting changes.
+- [x] 4.
+Update `DESIGN.md` to reflect these formatting changes.

 ## Implementation Notes

 *   **2025-11-03:** Initialized a new Dart console application using `dart create`.
 Added `args`, `github`, and `google_generative_ai` as dependencies, and `test` and `mocktail` as dev dependencies.
 Created the initial directory and file structure for the services.